greglinch/sourcelist/to-do-list.md

 * add plus sign to template `person_detail.html` for timezone

 * update "return to database" to be a "return to results" if coming from a search result page

+* update `ConfirmView` and add `confirm.html` template to improve the confirmation experience